For Everyday Dog Owners Struggling With Out-Of-Control Barking, Lunging, Or Snapping...

 That pause is everything.

 You're not looking for robotic perfection.
-You're not trying to create a monk dog with zero impulses.
+You're not trying to create a monk-like dog with zero impulses.

-Your dog just needs enough self-control that they can stop themselves from immediately acting on every urge.
+Your dog just needs enough self-control that they can stop themselves from immediately acting on every urge they feel.

 Pillar #5: A 2-Way Street of Confidence & Trust